Seek Assistance

 For Alaskans Impacted by the Mat-Su Wind Storm Disaster

-The Alaska Division of Homeland Security and Emergency Management will be accepting applications for the State Individual Assistance and Temporary Housing programs for survivors with damages or emergency expenses in the Mat-Su Borough related to the 2025 December Mat-Su Wind Storm Disaster.
+The Alaska Division of Homeland Security and Emergency Management accepted applications for the State Individual Assistance and Temporary Housing programs for survivors with damages or emergency expenses in the Mat-Su Borough related to the 2025 December Mat-Su Wind Storm Disaster.
+The application period for the 2025 December Mat-Su Wind Storm closed on February 20, 2026.
+Visit https://ready.alaska.gov/Recovery/IA for more information